marigerr/Quote-Vuer/README.md

   "_id": {
     "$oid": "5a1ea59b16db4f1a7da7e053"
   },
-  "quoteText": "Self-complacency is fatal to progress.", "quoteAuthor": "Margaret Sangster"
+  "quote": "Self-complacency is fatal to progress.", "author": "Margaret Sangster"
 }
 ```